SleepyJay/PlaycodePython/BlockStacking/README.md

 # Block Stacking (v 1.4.5)

-The idea is that you have certain sized blocks, in the general case one is 3 cm and the other is 4.5 cm, for which you want to build a wall of various widths and heights using these blocks.
+The idea is that you have blocks of certain widths, in the general case the two blocks are 3 cm and 4.5 cm (both 1 cm height), for which you want to build a wall of various widths and heights using these blocks.
 When stacking, blocks must overlap all "seams" that appear in the layer below.

-The other point was to
+The other point was to make this do it efficiently.
+My first approach ("build walls") was to brute-force my way through.
+This got very slow, very fast.
+With a few iterations, I changed techniques (to "count walls") and it became a lot faster (few seconds vs minutes or much worse).

 ####Running

-There are no build instructions.
+There are no necessary build instructions.
 You have a few choices on what you might run.
+First, there are tests:

-First, there are "tests".
-Really, these just excercise the wall counting algorithm, making sure the expected number of walls come back in a reasonable amount of time.
+	$ python BlockStacking/test.py

-There are three runnable choices:
+These excercise the wall counting algorithm, making sure the expected number of walls come back in a reasonable amount of time (where "expected" is loosely known and "reasonable" is 8 seconds, although all tested take <4s on my machine).

-1. Run tests:
+Only the "fast" tests run by default.
+To exercise the slow ones too:

-    * The main point of this was
+	$ python BlockStacking/test.py slow

-    1. `python test.py`: run all "fast" tests currently available.
+There is also a script to exercise the code by option:

-    2. `python test.py slow`: will run all tests currently available, including slow ones.
+	$ python BlockStacking/run.py

-    3.
+Use `-h` for usage.
+Note, for a sense of performance numbers:

-`prove tests/test_Engine.py`: runs several different block scenarios and counts possible walls (efficient).
-This ends with finding 392 Quadrillion, 48 x 12 walls combos in under 7 seconds.
+* 42 x 4 takes 3-ish seconds
-2. `build_walls.py`: does actual wall building (inefficient), instead of just counting.
-This is really slow.
-Accepts width and height arguments on command line (see performance below).
-Prints one wall.
-(Default 42 x 4)
+* 42 x 5 takes 40-ish seconds
-3. `run.py`: will do wall counting (efficient) for passed in width and height (default 27 x 7).
+* 42 x 6 takes 2000-ish seconds (33-ish minutes)

 #### Design Notes
 Given the two block sizes, we can can create a set of layers of a certain length.
 Each of these layers can be combined with each other such that they can or cannot be stacked (by the rule of all "seams" have to be covered).

 Once you have what can stack on what, you can easily build walls.
 However, building all of the walls in memory takes a lot of resources.
-So instead, you start from the top and count all possible stackings as you move down the height.
-This becomes significantly more efficient.
+So instead, I start from the top and count all possible stackings as I move down the height.
+This becomes **significantly** more efficient.

 ####Comments on Performance
 Even with some pruning, the brute force approach (where all walls were built as as it runs) only got me as far as 48x4 (before I got bored of waiting).
 To get to 48x10 and beyond, required improving the code by orders of magnitude.